 For example, let’s say you purchase a home for $300,000.
-You put 20% as a down payment, so you immediately have $60,000 in equity in your home once you complete the purchase.
+You make a 20% down payment, so you immediately have $60,000 in equity in your home once you complete the purchase.
 Your monthly mortgage payment then goes toward paying down the principal along with interest, taxes and insurance.

 As you pay down part of your principal with each mortgage payment, your equity goes up.
-This happens for as long as you have the loan and assuming the value of your home stays steady or increases.
-Once you pay the loan off, you own your home free and clear, which means you can access 100% of the equity.
+This happens for as long as you have the loan, assuming the value of your home stays steady or increases.
+Once you pay off the loan, you own your home free and clear, which means you can access 100% of the home equity.

 See What You Qualify For

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here

 A home equity loan lets you borrow a lump sum of money against the equity in your home, and pay it back with fixed monthly payments over the life of the loan.
 Home equity loans can be a good way to help qualified borrowers achieve their financial goals, both related to their home and the rest of their financial profile.
 You can use home equity to renovate your home, for example.
 In many cases, this could significantly increase the value of your home, thus increasing the equity.

 Beyond home improvements, many borrowers can use a home equity loan to consolidate debt or make other large purchases like a car, vacation or education.
 The options are endless, as there are no restrictions on what you can use the funds from your home equity loan for.

 It’s important to consider the pros and cons of home equity loans related to your individual financial situation before deciding if applying for one is a good idea.
 Below, we’ll get into some of the factors you may want to consider before taking out a home equity loan.